imphatic/fair_credit/application-plan.md

 design.

 The API request and response will conform to the JSON API spec version 1.0.
-Each request and response will have the following basic JSON structure:
+All requests that have a body and  all responses will have the following basic JSON structure:
 ```
 {
     "data": {